jorgestest-corp/CloudStorage/readme.md

 | [OneDrive Browser](./OneDrive%20Browser) | Uses the OneDrive component to manage the documents in Microsoft OneDrive. |
 | [ShareFile](./ShareFile) | Uses the ShareFile component to manage and share files and folders. |
 | [Wasabi Browser](./Wasabi%20Browser) | Uses the Wasabi component to browse and modify your Wasabi Buckets and their Objects. |

-## Requirements
-Cloud Storage 2022 libraries for the corresponding edition are required to run these samples.
-Free download from: [https://www.nsoftware.com/cloudstorage](https://www.nsoftware.com/cloudstorage)

 ## Support
 If you have questions or need help, please contact support@nsoftware.com or explore other support options